-For those who prefer an app specific for scanning, a quick search in the App store, whether through an Apple or Android device, will result in a variety of apps with scanning capabilities (the companion Adobe scan app is highly recommended).
+For those who prefer an app specific for scanning, a quick search in the App Store, whether through an Apple or Android device, will result in a variety of apps with scanning capabilities (the companion Adobe Scan app is highly recommended).
 It is important to note that not all scanner apps encrypt the files, a necessary function to provide added security, but you can encrypt the files once they are on your phone.

 It is important to note that scanner apps should not be used as a replacement for a full-size scanner if you are serious about being a signing agent.
 It is just not as easy, but it can help if you’re working with a few pages and need a quick substitute for a traditional scanner.
 Use notary signing agent apps to better your notary business.

 Document viewer apps

 Similarly to having the Adobe Acrobat Reader program downloaded on your computer, it would be beneficial to download the companion app on your smartphone.
 There are other PDF reading apps, but most will be familiar with Adobe from their computer use.
-This way, if you are on the go, you can open any document and even potentially print it with the same ease of the computer.
+This way, if you are on the go, you can open any document and even potentially print it with the same ease as the computer.

 Another great app for viewing documents is the Google Drive app.
-This may require an extra step, because documents will need to be saved from your email to your individual drive, which is a free function of your Google account.
+This may require an extra step because documents will need to be saved from your email to your individual drive, which is a free function of your Google account.
 That said, you can keep a large number of files all in one place and keep them organized this way, and even better, you can access them from ANY device so long as you know your login information.
 Most other cloud services (iCloud, Microsoft OneDrive), function similarly.
 It is recommended to use whichever aligns with your email address for easy saving and access.

 Apps for personal safety